mlcommons/mobile_app_open/mobile_back_litert/README.md

   (`ensure_transient_models` / `release_transient_models` in
   `stable_diffusion_pipeline.h`).
 Compiling all three takes about 1.3 s against a ~100 s query.
 Android keeps them resident and is unaffected.
+* Destroying them is not sufficient on its own. `free()` does not necessarily shrink the process footprint -- libmalloc keeps the pages on its free list -- and that footprint is exactly what `EXC_RESOURCE` measures, so the release can be invisible to the limit. `ReturnFreeMemoryToOS()` in `apple_support.h` calls `malloc_zone_pressure_relief` to hand the pages back.
+This matters because LiteRT defers `AllocateTensors` to the first `Run`, so the decoder's arena -- the largest single allocation in the pipeline -- is created *during* the decode, on top of whatever the allocator is still holding.
+* When a memory question comes up here, measure it rather than reasoning from model sizes: `LITERT_LOG_MEM("stage")` logs `os_proc_available_memory()`, the budget `EXC_RESOURCE` actually enforces, and is a no-op off Apple.
+Note that a BrowserStack device-log artifact contains only Dart `flutter:` output and no native C++ lines, so these numbers have to come from a local `flutter run`.
 * **Memory is the binding constraint for the LLM benchmarks on iOS.** iOS kills a process that exceeds a per-process limit measured at 3376 MB on an 8 GB device (`EXC_RESOURCE`); it is not confined to small devices, and it applies